ids/cluster-builder/README.md

 It is necessary that the **id_rsa.pub** value of the **cluster-builder** operator account be set in the **packer/cluster-node/keys/authorized_keys**.
 This is required as the scripts use passwordless SSH to access the
 VMs for provisioning.

-The cluster provisioning scripts rely on a template ova that corresponds to the cluster type.
+The cluster provisioning scripts rely on a **VM template OVA** that corresponds to the cluster type.
 These are built by packer and located in **packer/cluster-node/output_ovas**.
-See [packer/cluster-node/Readme.md].
-The **cluster-deploy** script will attempt to build the ova if it is not found.
+See the cluster node packer [readme](packer/cluster-node/Readme.md).
+The **cluster-deploy** script will attempt to build the ova if it isn't found where expected.

 ## Inventory File
 Everything is based on the **Ansible inventory file**, which defines the cluster specifications.